DataDog/documentation/content/en/metrics/nested_queries.md

 ## How can I use Datadog API's to leverage nested queries?
-Nested queries functionality will be available in the same public API we already offer customers for querying their metrics data [here][3].
+You can use nested queries functionality in our public API for querying timeseries data [here][3].
+Simply change the contents of the **formula** object

 You would need to change the contents of the formula string parameter as seen here: